Tongue Fu Boat Party

 Prudential London Ride 2017

-Always good to watch a great public competition.
+Always good to watch the great public competition.
 It motivates the people and encourages some to do better.
-I took this photo on Prudential Ride London 2017 and now I am preparing for my next project the river Thames Festival that lasts for 30 days – Totally Thames 2017
+I took this photo on Prudential Ride London 2017 and now I am preparing for my next project the river Thames Festival that lasts for 30 days – Totally Thames 2017.

 All content and photography is copyright 2019 to Gabor Gergely unless otherwise stated.
 All rights reserved.